ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## limit {#limit}

-Sets the number of rows to get from the query result.
-It adjust the limit previously set by the [LIMIT](../../sql-reference/statements/select/limit.md#limit-clause) clause.
+Sets the maximum number of rows to get from the query result.
+It adjusts the value set by the [LIMIT](../../sql-reference/statements/select/limit.md#limit-clause) clause, so that the limit, specified in the query, cannot exceed the limit, set by this setting.

 Possible values: